Order of St. Cuthbert

 The Order of St Cuthbert is an international Anglican monastic order that follows a historic Celtic monastic tradition and rule, which is similar to that of a Franciscan rule.
 The order currently has monastics in the United States, Canada, and Nigeria.
 Intentionality and certain disciplines have long been recognized for their value in aiding sojourners along the way of a monastic life.
 Prayer, fasting, community, work, and study are mainstays of a life consecrated to Christ and His Church.
 These disciplines, intentionally practiced, form the rule by which the members of the order's lives are guided.
 The Order of Saint Cuthbert is an Anglican religious community that invites every Christian to live in the sacred life they have been called.

 History

-The order was founded in 2019 by the Reverend Canon Kenneth Gillespie, a United States US Army Officer and Chaplain, along with a group of other Anglican Priests, Deacons, and Commissioned Chaplains serving in the Special Jurisdiction of the Armed Forces and Chaplaincy (JAFC) of the Church of Nigeria North American Mission (CONNAM)(formerly the Convocation of Anglicans in North America) and the Anglican Church in North America (ACNA).
+The order was founded in 2019 by the Reverend Canon Kenneth Gillespie, a United States Army Officer and Chaplain, along with a group of other Anglican Priests, Deacons, and Commissioned Chaplains serving in the Special Jurisdiction of the Armed Forces and Chaplaincy (JAFC) of the Church of Nigeria North American Mission (CONNAM)(formerly the Convocation of Anglicans in North America) and the Anglican Church in North America (ACNA).
 The order is under the oversight of the JAFC.